bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Use a load balancer

 No matter how optimized an app is, a single instance can handle only a limited amount of load and traffic.
 One way to scale an app is to run multiple instances of it and distribute the traffic via a load balancer.
-Setting up a load balancer can improve your app’s performance and speed, and enable it to scale more than is possible with a single instance.
+Setting up a load balancer can improve your app's performance and speed, and enable it to scale more than is possible with a single instance.

 A load balancer is usually a reverse proxy that orchestrates traffic to and from multiple application instances and servers.
 You can easily set up a load balancer for your app by using <a href="http://nginx.org/en/docs/http/load_balancing.html" class="markup--anchor markup--p-anchor" title="http://nginx.org/en/docs/http/load_balancing.html">Nginx</a> or <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts" class="markup--anchor markup--p-anchor" title="https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts">HAProxy</a>.